 No verification of zero energy state (d)(6).
 The standard requires employees to verify that isolation and de-energization are complete before starting work.
 The "try" step.
 Skipping it, or leaving it out of the written procedure, is one of the most frequently cited operator failures.

-Multiple citations per inspection: One well-documented enforcement pattern: OSHA issues roughly three to four separate citations per LOTO inspection, because a program failure usually breaks multiple sub-requirements simultaneously.
-Source: OSHA enforcement directive STD-01-05-019.
+Multiple citations per inspection: A common enforcement pattern: OSHA issues multiple citations in a single LOTO inspection, because a program failure usually breaks multiple sub-requirements simultaneously.
+FY2025 sub-clause counts: 730 citations under (c)(4), 491 under (c)(7), and 362 under (c)(6).

 Once OSHA issues a citation, the clock starts.
 Here is how the process unfolds and what your options are at each stage.